HashinikaJanali/Order-and-Payment-Pages/README.md

-🛒 Order and Payment Module
+🛒 Order and Payment Module – Pabasara Products

-This module handles the complete lifecycle of customer orders and payments within the Pabasara Products online sweet store.
-It allows registered customers to:
+This module manages the complete lifecycle of customer orders and payments in the Pabasara Products online sweet store.
+It ensures a seamless and secure shopping experience with full CRUD functionality for orders and payments.

+✨ Features
+🛍️ Place Orders
-Place Orders: Add products to the cart and proceed to checkout.
+Add sweet products to the cart and proceed to checkout.

-View Orders: View a list of all placed orders.
+📋 View Orders
+Display all placed orders with details like product name, quantity, and status.

+✏️ Update Orders
-Update Orders: Modify order details before final confirmation.
+Modify order information before final confirmation.

-Delete Orders: Cancel orders if not yet processed.

-Make Payments: Securely pay for orders using preferred payment methods.

-Manage Payments: View payment history or delete payment records.

-This module ensures smooth and user-friendly ordering and payment experience, with full CRUD functionality integrated using the MERN stack.
+❌ Delete Orders
+Cancel orders that haven’t been processed yet.

+💳 Make Payments
+Enter secure payment details and complete transactions.

+🧾 Manage Payments
+View previous payments and delete old records if needed.

+🔧 Tech Stack
+Frontend: React.js (with JSX & Tailwind CSS or custom styles)

+Backend: Node.js + Express.js

+Database: MongoDB (via Mongoose ODM)

+API: RESTful endpoints for Order & Payment management

+🚀 How to Use
+Order Flow:

+Select a product → Add to cart → Submit order using the order form.

+Payment Flow:

+After placing an order → Enter card details → Submit payment.

+Manage Data:

+View, edit, or delete orders/payments from the dashboard.